- Home

 Intrathecal chemotherapy

-Occasionally, chemotherapy is given into the fluid around the spine through a lumbar puncture.
+Occasionally, chemotherapy is given into the fluid around the spinal cord through a lumbar puncture.
 Having drugs this way is called intrathecal chemotherapy, and it is done to prevent or treat non-Hodgkin lymphoma in the brain or spinal cord.

 Having chemotherapy

 You will usually have a combination of drugs spread over 4–6 months.
 The drug combination and treatment schedule will depend on the type of non-Hodgkin lymphoma.
-Often chemotherapy is given over a few days, followed by a rest period of a few weeks between each session to allow the blood counts to return to normal before the next round of chemotherapy.
+Usually, chemotherapy is given over a few days, followed by a rest period of a few weeks.
+This is called a cycle.
+The rest period lets the blood counts return to normal.

-Chemotherapy treatment may be repeated several times even if tests show that the cancer is in remission after two or three cycles.
+Chemotherapy treatment may be repeated several times, even if tests show that the cancer is in remission after 2 or 3 cycles.

 For more on this, see our general section on Chemotherapy.